samantha-roth/probDnsclRealData/README.md

 **Sensitivity analysis of the scale parameter**
 1. In the `evaluation` folder within the `testVarSensitivity` folder, sample other values of the scale parameter from its distribution: `sampleOtherVars.R`.
 2. In the `evaluation` folder within the `testVarSensitivity` folder, use downscaled flood heights to obtain confidencence interval coverage and width with each sampled scale parameter value: `compareBds.R`.
+3. In the `models` folder within the `testVarSensitivity` folder, compute the total probability of flooding (defined as flood height > 0.3m) at each high resolution cell within a low resolution dry cell with each sampled scale parameter value:`probDestCellsFlood.3m.R`.
+4. In the `models` folder within the `testVarSensitivity` folder, compute the approximate CDF and PDF of the distribution of high resolution flood heights in each low resolution dry cell with each sampled scale parameter value: `getCDFandPDFatDests.R`.
+5. In the `evaluation` folder within the `testVarSensitivity` folder, get the percent of flooded and non-flooded (where flooded is defined as having a flood height >0.3m) cells identified for high resolution cells within low resolution dry cells with each sampled scale parameter value: `sensitivityAndSpecificity.3mWetCells.R`.
+6. In the `evaluation` folder within the `testVarSensitivity` folder, get the percent of flooded and non-flooded (where flooded is defined as having a flood height >0.3m) cells identified for high resolution cells within low resolution dry cells with each sampled scale parameter value: `sensitivityAndSpecificity.3mWetCells.R`
+7. In the `evaluation` folder within the `testVarSensitivity` folder, for all high resolution cells, compute the mean absolute errors and 95% prediction interval coverage with each sampled scale parameter value: `getTotalMAE95PIAccuracy.R`
+8. In the `evaluation` folder within the `testVarSensitivity` folder, for all high resolution cells, compute the percent of flooded and non-flooded cells identified when flooding is defined by a flood height >0.3m with each sampled scale parameter value: `getTotalSensitivitySpecificity.3mFlood.R`

 ## Contact
 Please contact Samantha Roth at samantha.m.roth@dartmouth.edu with any reproduction issues.